 Line 19.
-Enter the total of your and your spouse's MSA deductions attributable to Virgin Islands compensation or earned income (as described in section 220(b)(4)).
+Enter the total of your and your spouse's MSA deductions attributable to Virgin Islands compensation or earned income.
 To figure this amount:

-- 1. Divide your total Virgin Islands compensation or earned income by the total amount of your compensation or earned income, then - Multiply the amount of your MSA deduction by the result in 1.
-Figure the amount of your spouse's MSA deduction the same way.Lines 21-23.
-Follow these steps to figure the amount of each
+- 1. Divide your total Virgin Islands compensation or earned income by the total amount of your compensation or earned income, then - 2.
+Multiply the amount of your MSA deduction by the result in 1.
+Figure the amount of your spouse's MSA deduction the same way.

-Lines 21-23.
+Lines 21 through 23.
 Follow these steps to figure the amount of each deduction to enter on these lines.

-- 1. Divide the amount of Virgin Islands-source self-employment income by your total self-employment income, then - 2.
-Multiply the amount for each deduction that applies to you by the result in 1. - 3.
+- 1. Divide the Virgin Islands-source self-employment income by your total self-employment income, then - ${\bf 2}.$ Multiply the amount of each deduction that applies to you by the result in ${\bf 1}.$ - 3.
 Enter the amount(s) from 2 on the appropriate line(s).

 Line 24.
-Enter the amount of penalties on early withdrawal of savings from accounts in Virgin Islands banks or Virgin Islands branches of U.S. banks.
-The Form 1099-INT or Form 1099-OID given to you by your bank will show the amount of any penalty you were charged.
+Enter the amount of penalties on early withdrawals from savings accounts in Virgin Islands banks or Virgin Islands branches of U.S. banks.
+The Form 1099-INT or Form 1099-OID you received will show the amount of any penalty you were charged.